Stuart Gitlow

-Stuart Gitlow (born November 29, 1962) is a general, forensic, and addiction psychiatrist and Past President of the American Society of Addiction Medicine.
+Stuart Gitlow (born November 29, 1962) is an American psychiatrist who is a past president of the American Society of Addiction Medicine.

 Biography

 Gitlow was born on November 29, 1962.
-Following completion of his bachelor of science degree from the Massachusetts Institute of Technology, he earned an M.D. from Mount Sinai School of Medicine, a Master of Public Health degree from the University of Pittsburgh and Master of Business Administration degree from the University of Rhode Island (Beta Gamma Sigma).
+Following completion of his bachelor of science degree from the Massachusetts Institute of Technology, he earned an M.D. from Mount Sinai School of Medicine, a Master of Public Health degree from the University of Pittsburgh and Master of Business Administration degree from the University of Rhode Island.
 His psychiatric and public health training were at the University of Pittsburgh Medical Center and Harvard University for his forensic fellowship.

-Gitlow has held a number of prominent professional positions in the medicine and public health communities.
-He served as medical expert to the Social Security Department's Office of Hearings Operations, Past President of the American Society of Addiction Medicine, American Society of Addiction Medicine delegate to the American Medical Association, and past chair of the American Medical Association Council on Science and Public Health.
+Gitlow was a medical expert to the Social Security Department's Office of Hearings Operations, President of the American Society of Addiction Medicine, American Society of Addiction Medicine delegate to the American Medical Association, and Chair of the American Medical Association Council on Science and Public Health.

-Gitlow currently serves on the editorial board of the Journal of Addictive Diseases, on the Board of Directors of the New York County Medical Society, on the Board of Directors of Oxford House, Inc., and on the Addiction Psychiatry Examination Committee for the American Board of Psychiatry and Neurology.
-He is an Aviation Medical Examiner for the Federal Aviation Administration, and for many years served as a consultant to the Federal Air Surgeon on matters of addiction and psychiatry.
-He has served as medical expert on over 3500 legal cases since 1994, working with federal and state law enforcement, with public defense and on additional private, regulatory, and administrative matters.

 According to the Centers for Medicare and Medicaid Services, Gitlow has received more than US $65,000 in funding since 2013.
 This includes more than US $16,000 in consulting payments from Janssen Pharmaceuticals, a subsidiary of Johnson & Johnson.
-He has also received more than $43,000 in fees for consulting with multiple pharmaceutical firms including Kaleo, Inc, makers of the opioid overdose antidote Evzio (Naloxone HCl injection); Reckitt Benckiser, makers of Suboxone; and Orexo, makers of the opioid products Abstral (Fentanyl) and Zubsolv (Buprenorphine/naloxone).
+He has also received more than $43,000 in fees for consulting with multiple pharmaceutical firms including Kaleo, Inc, Reckitt Benckiser, and Orexo.

-Academia

-Formerly on faculty at Harvard, Dartmouth, and Mount Sinai School of Medicine, Gitlow was most recently a faculty member at the University of Florida.